paulsison/homeinsurance/README.md

 2) Apache Web Server which you may have to install and configure with your Eclipse.
 3) Oracle JDBC to access the SQL Database

-Lastly, you will need to have an Oracle Database.
+On the backend, you will need to have an Oracle Database.
 1) There is a database creation script (*.sql) inside the Other_Files folder of this project.
 2) The properties.db within the properties package has the necessary address and authentication settings you will need to properly connect to the database.